ropensci/hddtools/cran-comments.md

 * Amended URLs
 * Simplified API
 * Removed evaluation of GRDC catalogue in vignette
+* Using getBinaryURL() to retrieve zip file from ftp

 ## Test environment
 * Ubuntu 18.04, R 3.6.3